 Ultimately, traveling with your pet is a great way to create memories.
 It can also give you peace of mind knowing your pet is safe with you.
 The nicest hotel is always the one that's the right match for you and your pet.

-With over 50% of our readers reporting they travel at least occasionally with their dog, it's clear this is becoming more popular as hotel chains open their doors to furry friends.
+With over 50% of our readers reporting they travel at least occasionally with their dog, it's clear this is becoming more popular as even upscale hotel chains open their doors to furry friends.
 Who knows?
 Maybe all types of pets will be welcome at hotel chains soon!

 A big thank you to our readers who took the time to share their experiences and tips with us!
 You're what makes this community so special.
 What is your favorite dog-friendly hotel chain?